boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 - The closing of my claim
 - My dire need for obtaining SSI
+- My objective in contacting you
-- Description of documents included herein
+  - Documents included
 - Treatment: past, present, future

 ## Closed SSI Claim